browserengineering/book/book/security.md

 [cors]: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

-*Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^referer] containing the URL it is coming from.
+10-6 *Referer*.
+When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^referer] containing the URL it is coming from.
 Sites often use this for analytics.
 Implement this in your browser.
 However, some URLs contain personal